Ainard09/ai4ls_2_water_prediction/notebooks/README.md

 We noticed that not all given locations data has corresponding monthly temperature data.
 Interestingly, research has shown that groundwater temperatures tend to be relatively consistent over short distances due to the thermal properties of aquifers and the slow movement of groundwater.
 Therefore, we devised a method by defining a radius of 10,000 meters away from the measuring point of the given location and randomly selecting the nearest temperature data (we did not restrict ourselves to only 487 sites but used the entire dataset for searching).

 While using temperature data as one of the exogenous features, we do not have data for the 26 horizons into the future.
-We addressed this by recursively forecasting all 26 horizons for all 487 locations before going on to forecast the groundwater.
+We addressed this by recursively forecasting the time horizon for 26 months for all 487 locations before going on to forecast the groundwater.
 The following illustrates the steps we took in forecasting groundwater values for 26 months into the future for all 487 geographical locations in Austria.

 ## Data preprocessing